 - Sandra Kuharic, Pastoral Assistant for Evangelization & Engagement

-- Joan Christnacht, Parishioner & Senior Ministries Leader
+- Joan Christnacht, Parishioner & past Senior Ministries Leader

 - Chuck Woods, Parishioner & past Pastoral Council Member